 LeCroy spent three seasons (2008-10) as Tennessee’s infielders coach and recruiting coordinator under Head Coach Todd Raleigh.
 Prior to his stint in Knoxville, LeCroy served under Raleigh at Western Carolina in 2006 and 2007.
-Prior to his three years as the volunteer assistant coach at Clemson, LeCroy was an assistant coach at nearby Anderson (SC) during the 2001 and 2002 seasons.
+Prior to his three years as the volunteer assistant coach at Clemson, LeCroy was an assistant coach at nearby Anderson (S.C.) during the 2001 and 2002 seasons.

 In 2004, the Tigers hit 73 homers and 149 doubles.
 He coached Brad McCann to an All-America season, as the third-baseman hit .379 with 16 homers and 65 RBIs.

 The 2003 season was his first coaching at Clemson.
 The Tigers had a .326 batting average in ACC regular-season games, the best mark in the ACC by 19 points.
 LeCroy coached four all-conference players in 2003, all of which comprised the Tigers’ starting infield.
-Included in that list were underclassmen Brad McCann (3B) and Russell Triplett (SS).
-Seniors Michael Johnson (1B) and David Slevin (2B) also earned All-ACC honors as infielders in 2003.

 LeCroy was an assistant coach at Anderson in 2001 and 2002.
 In 2001, he coached David Mattox, who was drafted in the 11th round by the Mets.
 In 2002, the Trojans led the Division II ranks with 41 triples.

 LeCroy is married to the former Meredith Chandler.
-She was a four-time letterwinner in tennis at Clemson from 1996-99, was named ACC Outstanding Senior Female Scholarship Athlete in 1999, and was an NCAA Outstanding Sportsperson-of-the-Year National nominee that same season.
+She was a four-time letterwinner in tennis at Clemson from 1996-99, was named ACC Outstanding Senior Female Scholarship Athlete in 1999 and was an NCAA Outstanding Sportsperson-of-the-Year National nominee that same season.
 She received a bachelor’s degree in English from Clemson, graduating Magna Cum Laude, and a master’s degree in professional communications from Clemson.

-The couple has two sons, Crew (3) and Cooper (1).
-LeCroy was born February 1, 1978 in Anderson, SC.
+The couple has two sons, Crew and Cooper.
+LeCroy was born Feb.
+1, 1978 in Anderson, S.C.